xaur/proposal/propsals/proposal-phase-2.md

 ## Budget

-We propose that the proposal be allocated a budget limit of **USD 10,600** for 12 months.
-All funds not spent by the proposal will remain in the project treasury.
+We propose a budget limit of **USD 10,600** for 12 months (average ~$880/month).
+All funds not spent by the proposal will remain in the treasury.

 We really appreciate your time and consideration.
 Yet again, any and all helpful feedback is greatly appreciated.